Overslung or Underslung Trailer Springs?

 If you want overslung trailer springs, order the axles and springs that way to avoid retrofit and “flipping” issues.
 That’s not always necessary, but it is the safe way.
 Also, there are differences with single axle and multi-axle trailers.
 Ask the manufacturer before converting.

 A piece of advice: Change out the bolts when you do a major revision of the suspension.
 Bolts are cheap insurance.
 If the existing bolts have even a little rust on the threads, they won’t tighten as well.
 Yes, you can put just as much torque on them, but the internal friction created with the rust won’t let them actually tighten proper.
 This is the last place you want to have trouble.
-Just make sure the new ones are sufficient quality and grade.
+Just make sure the new ones are of sufficient quality and grade.

 Summary of Overslung & Underslung Trailer Springs